-Our examination was limited to those controls performed in SugarCRM's Atlanta, Georgia; Cupertino, California; Denver, Colorado; Raleigh, North Carolina; and Munich, Germany offices in support of the SugarCRM platform.
+Our examination was limited to those controls performed by SugarCRM in support of the SugarCRM platform.
 It is each stakeholder's responsibility to evaluate this information in relation to the internal controls in place at each client to obtain an overall understanding of the internal controls and assess control risk.
 The controls provided by clients and SugarCRM must be evaluated together.
 If effective control activities are not in place at the client, SugarCRM's controls may not compensate for such weaknesses.

 Our examination included inquiries of appropriate management, supervisory, and staff personnel; inspection of documents and records; observation of activities and operations; and tests of controls surrounding the Company's SugarCRM platform.
-Our tests of controls were performed throughout the period March 1, 2023 to February 29, 2024 and were applied to those controls relating to the applicable trust services criteria.
+Our tests of controls were performed throughout the period March 1, 2024 to February 28, 2025 and were applied to those controls relating to the applicable trust services criteria.

 The description of controls is the responsibility of SugarCRM's management.
-Our responsibility is to express an opinion that the controls are operating with sufficient effectiveness to provide reasonable, but not absolute, assurance that the control criteria, specified by the AICPA, were achieved during the period March 1, 2023 to February 29, 2024.
+Our responsibility is to express an opinion that the controls are operating with sufficient effectiveness to provide reasonable, but not absolute, assurance that the control criteria, specified by the AICPA, were achieved during the period March 1, 2024 to February 28, 2025.

-Any exceptions noted by Linford & Company LLP regarding the operating effectiveness of the controls identified related to the applicable control criteria or the level of compliance with the controls are presented in this section under the caption, "Results of Testing."
+Any exceptions noted by Linford & Company LLP regarding the design or operating effectiveness of the controls identified related to the applicable control criteria or the level of compliance with the controls are presented in this section under the caption, "Results of Testing."
 Concerns identified herein are not necessarily weaknesses in the total system of internal control at SugarCRM as this determination can only be made after consideration of controls in place at each client.
 Complementary user entity controls that should be exercised by clients in order to complement the controls of SugarCRM to attain the stated criteria are presented in Section III when considered applicable.